TheCosmosSeries/CosmosLibrary/README.md

 ![cosmos-library-title-new-3](https://github.com/user-attachments/assets/5498b2ed-dc74-432e-9bc9-cb6e8dad487f)

 # Cosmos Library
 Main required library for The Cosmos Series mods.
-Currently using Forge for MinecraftForge 1.20.1.
+Currently using Forge for Minecraft 1.20.1.

 ### Description
 Cosmos Library is a collection of helper functions to enable a quicker and more seamless creation of Minecraft Mods.
 It adds nothing to the game itself, it is simply a base upon which other mods are created.
 This also allows the reduction of common code distributed within other mods, as that common code is stored in this mod once.